ConservationInternational/resilienceatlas/frontend/README.md

 ## Deployment

-Deployment is now fully automated using GitHub Actions and AWS ECS.
+Deployment is now fully automated using GitHub Actions and AWS EC2.
 The application is automatically deployed when:

 - **Staging**: Push to `develop` branch (after tests pass)
 - **Production**: Push to `main` branch (after tests pass)